neiltheblue/simplesambaserver/README.md

 #SimpleSambaServer

-Simple Alpine base samba server.
+Simple Alpine based samba server.

 This is a bare bones samba server which allows for full customisation of the smb.conf file.
 You can define new user accounts and groups, and add users to groups.